State College Southeast (MSCS) is committed to a policy of

-Minnesota State College-Southeast Technical maintains records about you in various places within the institution.
+Minnesota State College Southeast maintains records about you in various places within the institution.
 For example, the admission office maintains records about you, as does the registrar.
-Under federal and state law, you have certain rights concerning the records which MSC-ST maintains.
+Under federal and state law, you have certain rights concerning the records which MSCS maintains.
 This notice is to make you aware of those rights.

 Should you have questions concerning your rights, please contact: Nate Emerson, Vice President of Student Affairs, Data Practices Compliance Official, 507-453-2711 or 1-877-853-TECH.